Kathleen Ann Myers | Faculty

 Selected Publications Articles

 *“Historical Narrative.”
 Lexikon of the Hispanic Baroque: Technologies of a Transatlantic Cultural Transfer.
 Ed.
-Kenneth Mills et al. University of Texas Press (in press).
+Kenneth Mills et al. University of Texas Press (2013).

 - “In the Shadow of Cortés: From Veracruz to Mexico City,” photographs by Steve Raymer.
 Exhibit opening with former National Geographic photographer Steve Raymer at the University of Kentucky, In the Shadow of Cortes: From Veracruz to Mexico City, October 2015